zwoefler/data-is-aweseome/README.md

 ## 📊 Data
-All Data-Projects have a `README` answering the following questions:
+Dataprojects answer the following questions:
 - `WHERE` is the data valid?
 (City, Country, Continent, Celestial Body)
 - `WHEN` is the data valid?
 (Far gone time period, valid today + estimates in the future?
 - `WHO` ordered/comissioned/gathered the data?